Aloha, Amazon Seller!

 You can find useful tips for your PPC strategies here.

 Amazon holiday sale gives shoppers an excellent opportunity to buy their favorite items at great discounts.
 Therefore, it's a good idea to elaborate promo offers for your customers.
 These can be discounts or deals, which in turn will help increase conversions to sales.

 You can schedule deals, create a gift guide Amazon, create a gift basket Amazon, add Amazon holiday cards to your inventory, issue discounts or coupons, and come up with a lot of other creative ways to attract your shoppers.

 Step 7.
 Track Your Sales and Performance

 When doing your sales, don’t forget to control your product KPIs.
-You can get your Amazon analytics easily with SageSeller.
-SageSeller’s Profits dashboard will help you track major financial metrics of your Amazon business.
-SageSeller processes, analyzes, and shows data of your Amazon Seller Account in visual and simple dashboards.
+You can get your Amazon analytics easily with SelleRise.
+SelleRise's dashboards will help you track major financial metrics of your Amazon business.
+SageSeller processes, analyzes and shows data of your Amazon Seller Account in visual and simple dashboards.